 Written teacher comments.
 Teacher comments can be compelling when they provide data and specific information about your child's exceptional performance such as specific skill levels in reading and math and the results of recent classroom assessments.

 How To Submit: We do not accept emailed or faxed appeals.
-Appeals
+Complete appeals

 Center for Educational Excellence.
 There is a Date/Time Stamp available in the lobby.
 Submit no more than 10 pages, no